-Prenatal sessions are scheduled monthly at our offices and give prospective parents an opportunity to learn more about our practice.
-In addition to becoming acquainted with us, it affords new parents a chance to tour the offices and ask questions regarding the birth of your baby.
-Parents are introduced to the physician they have selected so that they might become acquainted prior to the birth and also to have an opportunity to ask questions or voice concerns.
+Prenatal sessions are scheduled monthly at our office and give prospective parents an opportunity to learn more about our practice.
+In addition to becoming acquainted with us, it gives new parents a chance to tour the office and ask questions regarding the birth of their baby.
+Parents are introduced to the physician they have selected in order to become acquainted prior to the birth of their child and to have an opportunity to ask questions or voice concerns.

 In order to have a healthy and happy baby, doctor visits and immunizations are appropriately scheduled.
 Here are the recommended ages for well visits:

-2, 4 and 6 months
+- 2, 4 and 6 months

-9 and 12 months
+- 9 and 12 months

-15 and 18 months
+- 15 and 18 months

-2 years and annually thereafter
+- 2 years and annually thereafter

 Regular office visits give us the opportunity to monitor your child’s growth and development.
 During checkups, the doctors will perform a physical exam, conduct screening procedures, and discuss educational development.